statusbits/smartthings/RadioThermostat.md

 **Version 2.0.0.
 Released 12/17/2016**
 * Completely redesigned UI using new multi-attribute tile.
 * Implemented automatic polling.
-Pollster is no longer reuired.
+Pollster is no longer required.
 * Check for upper and lower temperature limits when setting heating and cooling setpoints.